coap-security/coap-ace-poc-overview/README.md

 The role of the Resource Server (RS) is implemented on any device that provides functionality accessed through a network.
-ACE is designed to allow this role to be played by highly constrained devices: with the concrete profile used here, there is no need even for asymmetric cryptography.
+ACE is designed to allow this role to be played by highly constrained devices: with the concrete profile used here, there is not even a need for asymmetric cryptography.

 The device houses several loosely coupled components: